-The stained-glass windows removed in March today are in the hands of Manhattan College in New York City, where they will be reinstalled by March 2016.
-As the Manhattan College website tells it, "The 10 scenes in the 8 windows portray the panoply of La Salle's life as it was developed over the course of time among the Brothers'
+The stained-glass windows removed in March today are in the hands of Manhattan College in New York City, where they will be re-installed by March, 2016.
+As the Manhattan College website tells it, "The 10 scenes in the 8 windows portray the panoply of La Salle's life as it was developed over the course of time among the Brothers' community.

-community.
 These windows are absolute treasures.
-In an exciting acquisition, Manhattan College will be entrusted with a collection of exquisite stained-glass windows originally installed at the Brothers' Novitiate in Pocantico Hills, N.Y., and moved to the chapel at the Brothers' Novitiate in Barrytown, N.Y., in 1930.
-The windows portray scenes from the life of Saint John Baptist de La Salle, from his childhood in Reims to his death and subsequent glorification in heaven."
+In an exciting acquisition, Manhattan College will be entrusted with a collection of exquisite stained glass windows originally installed at the Brothers' Novitiate in Pocantico Hills, N.Y., and moved to the chapel at the Brothers' Novitiate in Barrytown, N.Y., in 1930.
+The windows portray scenes from the life of Saint Jean-Baptiste de La Salle, from his childhood in Reims to his death and subsequent glorification in heaven."

 "It is a win-win situation.
-The Christian Brothers got their sacred history, and we get handsome, double-paned, asbestos-free windows that will last another 80 years," said Dr. Michael Mickler, UTS church history professor and a manager of the windows swap.
-Chad Hoover said, "Since some of the windows were cracked or broken, a retrofit of the whole set would have been required in the next 10 years, costing UTS more than \$650,000."
+The Christian Brothers got their sacred history, and we get handsome, double-paned, asbestos-free windows that will last another 80 years, " says Dr. Michael Mickler, UTS Church History professor and, as Vice-president of Administration, a manager of the windows swap.
+"Since some of the windows were cracked or broken, a retrofit of the whole set would have been required in the next 10 years, costing UTS more than \$650,000" says Hoover.

 Was the swap worth it?
-Visitors to the UTS graduation ceremony at Barrytown on Saturday, May 23, at 3:00 p.m. can judge for themselves.
-"It's in the eye of the beholder," said Hoover.
-"Some argued that we could never get rid of the stained-glass windows."
+Visitors to the UTS's graduation ceremony at Barrytown on Saturday, May 23rd at 3:00 p.m. can judge for themselves.
+"It's in the eye of the beholder," says Hoover, who says, "some argued that we could never get rid of the stained-glass windows."
 Yet there likely are hundreds of students who passed through the UTS campus over the years who often wondered about the topics depicted in the windows but never found out.
 I was one of them.
 Some say the muted light of stained glass draws the visitor's attention to the altar, whereas now your eyes notice the light from the portals.